-Other thoughts followed with explorations of the hill country at either side of the way lining up for consideration.
-One such option was a trek from Inverarnan to Dalmally that I undertook last May but there remain many others.
-The hills at either side of Strath Fillan attract attention for one thing and those near Tyndrum such as Ben Lui and Ben Dubhcraig enticing the mind, if only to confirm what hills are in photos that I already made.
-Looking towards Bridge of Orchy yields a number of options with making an ascent of the rounded humps of Beinn Udlaidh and Beinn Bhreac-liath as just one of this.
-My head for heights is far from being of climbing calibre so I prefer my hills not to have frightening gradients when it comes to reaching their summits and, more importantly, getting back down again.
+Other thoughts followed, with explorations of the hill country at either side of the way lining up for consideration.
+One such option was a trek from Inverarnan to Dalmally that I undertook last May, but there remain many others.
+The hills at either side of Strath Fillan attract attention for one thing and those near Tyndrum, such as Ben Lui and Ben Dubhcraig enticing the mind, if only to confirm what hills are in photos that I already made.
+Looking towards Bridge of Orchy yields a number of options, with making an ascent of the rounded humps of Beinn Udlaidh and Beinn Bhreac-liath as just one of these.
+My head for heights is far from being of climbing calibre, so I prefer my hills not to have frightening gradients when it comes to reaching their summits and, more importantly, getting back down again.
 The location of the twosome in question must mean that appealing views towards the Black Mount and Rannoch Moor are on offer.
-Then, there’s the prospect of longer walks either through Glen Lyon to Killin or through Glen Kinglass to the shores of Loch Etive with options from the foot of that glen to continue to Glen Coe or Taynuilt.
-These options might make for two-day backpacking hikes for when I finally get to add wild camping to my repertoire of outdoors skills but one also could be seen as a long day walk.
+Then, there’s the prospect of longer walks either through Glen Lyon to Killin or through Glen Kinglass to the shores of Loch Etive, with options from the foot of that glen to continue to Glen Coe or Taynuilt.
+These options might make for two-day backpacking hikes for when I finally get to add wild camping to my repertoire of outdoors skills, but one also could be seen as a long day walk.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.

 Exploring the hills of the WHW would make for amazing days on the hills.
 It is a good walk on its own.
 Add a day to the side exploring hills as you go and wow.